WELCOME TO YEAR 3

 Every week, 3S is taught by Mrs Hall for a day.

-3T- is taught by Miss Trip and Mrs Hall.
+3T- is taught by Miss Tripp and Mrs Hall (Monday, Tuesday and Thursday), plus Ms Hughes (Wednesday and Friday).

-Both classes will be supported by Mr Poole and Miss Grant.
+Both classes will be supported by Mr Poole, Miss Barry and Miss Panos.

 PE DAYS